molgenis/spatial_fat/README.md

 ### A. raw spaceranger output

-To use the raw spaceranger directories, use the following function and call
+To use the raw spaceranger directories, you can use either Python (scanpy) or R (Seurat)

 Given the spaceranger output was download and present in the spaceranger_out folder, they can be loaded into Seurat, using the following code:
 ```r